SarahEW/papers/journal.md

 # Conclusions
 We did some science and it was great.
 More science needs to happen, so funding should be applied for.

+# Future Work
+Here is some work I haven't done yet that should be done.